pruthviraj495/Statsmarketresearch-blogs/0603/Electronic_Clutch_System_Market.md

- <p>Double Clutch Gearbox Control Unit Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>
+ <p>Manual Transmission Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Transmission Control Module (TCM) include Bosch, Delphi, Hitachi, Tremec, Continental, Mitsubishi Electric, ZF Friedrichshafen, Mercedes-Benz and Magneti Marelli, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Electronic Clutch System include Bosch, Hitachi, Continental, Mitsubishi Electric, ZF Friedrichshafen, Mercedes-Benz, Magneti Marelli, Infineon Technologies and Swoboda, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>

- <p>We surveyed the Transmission Control Module (TCM) manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>
+ <p>We surveyed the Electronic Clutch System manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>